AvengersCodeLovers/laravel-coding-standards/README.md

 composer require --dev avengerscodelovers/laravel-cs
 ```

+## Usage

+### Code conventions

-Then, you can use PHP-CS-Fixer with `--config` option:
+You can use PHP-CS-Fixer to check code conventions, format code with `--config` option:

 ```bash
 ./vendor/bin/php-cs-fixer fix --config=./vendor/avengerscodelovers/laravel-cs/.php-cs-fixer.dist.php
 ```

 To incorporate CI integration, you can utilize the following command to verify if the code adheres to the conventions:

 ```bash
 ./vendor/bin/php-cs-fixer fix --dry-run -v --config=./vendor/avengerscodelovers/laravel-cs/.php-cs-fixer.dist.php
 ```

-By using this configuration, PHP-CS-Fixer will apply the defined rules to your codebase, ensuring that it adheres to the Laravel CS standards.
+By using this configuration, PHP-CS-Fixer will apply the defined rules to your codebase, ensuring that it adheres to the coding standards.

 You can also add add the PHP-CS-Fixer command to the `composer.json` scripts: